elmunoz42/sbcc-ev-charging-stations/dashboard-app/README.md

     ```
     This will typically open the application in your default web browser.

+## Loading the data

+The data import file is formatted to work with the Powerflex EV Charging Station Infrastructure format.
+As an example the sample data in the 'data\SB-County-County Public reporting 2020-01-01_2024-12-31.csv' in this repository can be used to demonstrate the functionality.
+For practical purposes of course newer data should be used to provide actionable forecasting.

 ### Troubleshooting

 **`ModuleNotFoundError: No module named 'streamlit.cli'` or similar import errors:**